How to stay mentally healthy during stressful times

-“Humans like control and like being in charge,” says licensed clinical health psychologist Dr. Robyn Pashby, PhD, founder of DC Health Psychology, a counseling practice in Bethesda, Maryland.
+“Humans like control and like being in charge,” says licensed clinical health psychologist Dr. Robyn Pashby, PhD.
 “In times like these, stress is primarily driven by lack of control, lack of predictability, and fear of harm or danger to oneself or loved ones.”

 Expert tips for staying mentally healthy

 The average adult needs about seven to nine hours of sleep per night.
 But stress and anxiety can make it difficult to clock that much let alone get good quality rest, Dr. Pashby explains.
 The thing is, poor sleep doesn’t just leave you with droopy eyelids—it can contribute to mood dips and heightened anxiety.
-What’s more, skipping ZZZs can mess with your insulin sensitivity and increase your appetite, according to a review article in the journal Nature and Science of Sleep.
+What’s more, skipping sleep can mess with your insulin sensitivity in a way that increases your appetite, according to a review article in the journal Nature and Science of Sleep.

-To outsmart stress and get ample shut-eye, try to:
+To outsmart stress and get good quality sleep, try to:

 - Develop a restful and relaxing bedtime ritual such as shutting your laptop and stowing your phone out of reach, turning off the news, and taking a bath or stretching.

-- Opt for nonalcoholic beverages.
-While alcoholic beverages may initially make you sleepy, having even one drink in the evening may affect your second and most important stage of sleep, leading to sleep disruptions throughout the night, according to the National Institute on Alcohol Abuse and Alcoholism.
+- Opt for non-alcoholic beverages.
+While alcoholic beverages may initially make you sleepy, having even one drink in the evening may affect your second and most important stage of sleep, leading to sleep disruptions throughout the night, according to the US Institute on Alcohol Abuse and Alcoholism.

 - Expose yourself to bright sunlight first thing in the morning.
 Natural sunlight supports your natural circadian rhythm, or internal clock that regulates your sleep/wake cycles.
 Research suggests that exposure to daylight can also improve the duration and quality of sleep.

 - Get out of bed at the same time every day.
-Even if you didn’t sleep too well the night before, maintaining a consistent wake-up time helps your body develop and stick to a natural sleep schedule.
+Even if you didn’t sleep too well the night before, maintaining a consistent wake-up time and resisting naps over 30 minutes helps your body develop and stick to a natural sleep schedule.